BarkinKctp/BarkinKctp.dev/README.md

-# Barkin Kocatepe — Portfolio
+# Barkin Kocatepe — Portfolioo

 My personal portfolio.
 Built to show my work and a little more about me.
 Showcases what I've been learning throughout my career and my projects.
 Built with Next.js, TypeScript, Tailwind CSS, and Framer Motion.